 Philadelphus (Mock Orange, Sweet Mock-Orange) Growing Tips

-The Philadelphus or mock orange shrub is well-known for its pleasant smell.
-It is a hardy perennial with fragrant white or creamy colour flowers that bloom late spring and early summer.
-The Philadelphus is undoubtedly an attractive large shrub, with its long arching branches reaching over with dozens of small flower clusters.
-It attracts bees, butterflies and hummingbirds.
+The Philadelphus mock orange shrub is undoubtedly an attractive large shrub, with its long arching branches reaching over with dozens of small 4-petaled (single or double) flower clusters.
+It attracts hummingbirds, bees, butterflies, and other pollinators.
 Planted near a window or pathway, the mock orange shrub captivates and draws you into the garden with its orange-scented blossoms.
 There are also a few hybrids that are smaller and more compact for a small garden bed.

 This easy-care deciduous shrub requires pruning once a year – more below how to plant and grow a mock orange and the best time to prune it.